paulvantieghem/curla/README.md

 * CURL with the color jiggle augmentation: `python train.py --augmentation color_jiggle`
 * CURL with the noisy cover augmentation: `python train.py --augmentation noisy_cover`

+For hyperparameter tweaking and simulator settings, have a look at the arguments that can be passed to `train.py` and the configuration in `settings.py`.
 Custom augmentations can be added to `augmentations.py`

 Visualization of the augmentations: